Antioxidant: Thioredoxin and glutathione systems

 The glutathione system includes glutathione, glutathione reductase, glutathione peroxidases, and glutathione S-transferases.
 This system is found in animals, plants and microorganisms.
 Glutathione peroxidase is an enzyme containing four selenium-cofactors that catalyzes the breakdown of hydrogen peroxide and organic hydroperoxides.
 There are at least four different glutathione peroxidase isozymes in animals.
 Glutathione peroxidase 1 is the most abundant and is a very efficient scavenger of hydrogen peroxide, while glutathione peroxidase 4 is most active with lipid hydroperoxides.
 Surprisingly, glutathione peroxidase 1 is dispensable, as mice lacking this enzyme have normal lifespans, but they are hypersensitive to induced oxidative stress.
 In addition, the glutathione S-transferases show high activity with lipid peroxides.
 These enzymes are at particularly high levels in the liver and also serve in detoxification metabolism.

 Health research

 Relation to diet

 The dietary antioxidant vitamins A, C, and E are essential and required in specific daily amounts to prevent diseases.
 Polyphenols, which have antioxidant properties in vitro due to their free hydroxy groups, are extensively metabolized by catechol-O-methyltransferase which methylates free hydroxyl groups, and thereby prevents them from acting as antioxidants in vivo.

 Interactions

 Common pharmaceuticals (and supplements) with antioxidant properties may interfere with the efficacy of certain anticancer medication and radiation therapy.
+Pharmaceuticals and supplements that have antioxidant properties suppress the formation of free radicals by inhibiting oxidation processes.
+Radiation therapy induces oxidative stress that damages essential components of cancer cells, such as proteins, nucleic acids, and lipids that comprise cell membranes.